-The eggplant should be spread in a single layer for the salting process.
+The eggplant slices should be spread out in a single layer and sprinkled liberally with salt.

-Now let the eggplant rest for 20 – 25 minutes to allow for the salt to penetrate the flesh and extract some liquid.
+Let the eggplant rest for 20 minutes to allow for the salt to penetrate the flesh and extract some liquid.

-Once the time has elapsed blot the eggplant with paper towel to remove excess salt and liquid.
+Once the time has elapsed, blot the eggplant with a paper towel to remove excess salt and liquid.

-Sweating the eggplant like this adds a nuttier flavor to the eggplant.
+Sweating the eggplant like this allows for a nuttier, and less bitter flavor of eggplant.

 How to Cut Eggplant